nikx12/clicks_js/README.md

  Use the package manager npm to install all the required packages using the terminal by using command npm i or npm install

  ### Running the code
- To run the solution
+ To run the solution:
     npm run solution

- To run the test cases
+ To run the test cases:
     npm run test